cascadiabooking/raniesantos.github.io/_posts/2016/2016-02-25-educated-but-deprecated.md

 Back in college when I was studying I.T.
 I used to just take whatever material the professor gave us.
 But looking back now, I realize how much of it was so outdated it makes me cringe.

-## I learned something today!
-No, not really
+## I Learned Something Today!
+No, Not Really

 If you gained knowledge or learned a skill that the world doesn't really care about anymore, did you really learn something?
 Here are some of the things that should no longer be used and taught to anyone studying in the field of I.T.